QuentinRa/blog.quentinra.dev/operating-systems/windows/_knowledge/index.md

 **User Account Control (UAC)** (=sudo) 🫅

-When there is a need for a user to elevate, Windows will show the User Account Control (UAC), in which a root user can press "yes", and a non-root user will have to log in using an account having sufficient privileges to do the requested action.
+This is the Admin Approval Mode.
+When higher privileges are required, Windows will display the UAC Window.
+Administrator can press yes, while other users will have to log in using an account having sufficient privileges to perform the requested action.
 </div><div>

 (NTFS) **Permissions** ([doc](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-2000-server/bb727008(v=technet.10)#understanding-file-and-folder-permissions)) 🔐